alienskaterrr/dms1-bloggg/posts/week_six.md

+---
+title: week six
+published at: 2024-04-26
+snippet: this is my sixth week in this class
+disable_html_sanitization: true
+---

 Week 6 Session 1

 I was not in attendance of this session, due to my not ideal distance from campus and transport,